Mum's The Word - Mother Plants Explained

 Mother Plant Tent:

 If you've got a vegging tent, your can keep your mother here.

-Just bear in mind she'll be a different height and size to the rest of your vegging plants.
-This means:
+Just bear in mind she'll be a different height and size to your other vegging plants.
+This means that:

 To stop your mother getting too tall, and to maximise space, keep her well pruned.